evently-cloud/site/src/blog/event-streams-fundamental-flaw/index.md

 | Cart   | Empty        | 1 Item      |
 | Item   | Available    | Carted      |

  Now, we have to append this event to a ledger and dispatch it to listeners.
-Under the event stream model, we have to pick one of these entities to be the aggregate root.
+Under the entity event stream model, we have to pick one of these entities to be the aggregate root.
 Which one is it?
 Cart or Item?

 To answer this, we can look at the actor.
 The Customer owns the cart, and the business considers the Customer to be paramount, so Cart should be the aggregate root, and it goes in a `cart-138383` stream.